mvolkmann/blog/src/jq.md

 The tool {% aTargetBlank "https://stedolan.github.io/jq/", "jq" %}
 helps with this and does much more.

-jq is implemented in C.
+jq is a command-line JSON processor that is implemented in C.

 The basic functionality of jq is to pretty-print JSON data.
 But can also filter, sort, and transform JSON data.